marvic2409/Proton/Action Plan.md

 browser so that it can be called from JS, in actuality, only the functions are bound and not the whole object.
 So yeah, proper abstraction or you'll have a bug on your hands.

+# The next big problem - UI Scripting

+One of the major requirements of Proton is to eliminate 100% the need for JS knowledge and figuring our how to make the setting/editing values of just about any element a big jump forwards.
+There is still the issue of reading values out of an element and the much bigger problem of getting html out of the way of UI declaration.

+Well, reading stuff ends up complicated af (obviously, why is this not easy?)
+The JS callback is executed only after the python function has run its course (apparently) and JS return values are not ported to python.

+So, when you call python from JS and JS values are set from python, it follows that there is a way to port JS values to python in live time instead of waiting for control-flow to be passed on, I can't find any mention of it in the cefpython docs and will have to stackoverflow it tommorrow.
+Well, being a bit of a letdown, I couldn't/can't let go of the problem, apparently, the JS callback is run after python 'returns control', note that my notions my be misplaced and wrong because I don't know the internal workings of cefpython.
+This is just my general idea.

+There is a workaround, but I abhor it.
+I'm noting it here any ways.

+Let `read(id, attribute)` be a function in JS that executes a python callback that sets `document.getElementById(id).getAttribute(attribute)` to a python variable called, lets say `jsValue`.
+We call `read(id, attribute)` from python but it doesn't execute till control is passed back to JS, so all the code that utilizes `jsValue` is worthless, so the rest of the code - the stuff that utilizes `jsvalue` is instead passed to a function called `dummyFunctionWrapper` and control passes back to JS.
+JS now calls `dummyFunctionWrapper` as a callback after setting `jsValue` so everything works out now.
+But imposing a predetermined structure on somebodys code is a sure method of confusion and also some horrible framework (gui or otherwise)